Skerj/rails_movie_project/README.md

 This project will demonstrate the skills I have learned in rails!

-This is a basic web app that allows you to make insert movies and actors into a database and have them relate to each other.
+This is a basic web app that allows you to insert movies and actors into a database and have them relate to each other.
 It then relays that information back to you in a readable format.

 ## Instructions
 Fork and clone this repo.